 Iris aucheri This species from Northern Iraq, southeastern Turkey, northern Syria, western Iran and Jordan is one of the earliest to show foliage, but latest to bloom.
 It is almost icy blue in its typical form, but can be white to blue with a yellow ridge on the falls.
 The flowers have a violet-like scent.
 It is easy, hardy, and vigorous, preferring sun and well drained soil.
 Flower photos by John Lonsdale.
 Photo of bulbs by Peter Taggart.

 'Shooting Star' is a very dark selection with good vigour.
 Iris aucheri 'Shooting Star' is an invalid name due to there being a previous Iris cultivar with this name.
 The new name for this selection of Iris aucheri is 'Olof'.
 This and some other large, brightly coloured selections of Iris aucheri such as 'Snow White' come from a population near Leylek in Turkey, other populations of Iris aucheri consist of smaller plants.
-Photo by Angelo Porcelli
+First photo by Angelo Porcelli, second by Martin Bohnet in a considerably colder climate, which may have caused the dry leaf tips - still the flower is spectacular.

 Iris bucharica 'Duschanbe' Photo by John Lonsdale.